Dev-Aman-Gautam/Full-Stack-Java/1. Frontend/1. HTML/Beginner/01_Introduction/02 History Evolution.md

-# History and Evolution of HTML:
+# History and Evolution of HTML

 HTML has evolved significantly since its inception.
 Below is a timeline of its major milestones: